dirigiblelabs/curriculum-2017/LuchezarSerdarski/CreateDataStructure.md

 Now you will learn how to create and manage a Data Structure.
 ## Prerequisites

- - Log in Eclipse Drigible IDE
+ - Log in Eclipse Drigible IDE.

 ## Procedure
 1. In **Workspace Explorer** right click then **New > Project**.